MiSo1289/asiochan/README.md

 - Thread safety - all channel types are thread-safe, relying on ASIO strands.
 - Value semantics - channels are intended to be passed by value.
 Internally, a channel holds a `shared_ptr` to a shared state type, similar to `future` and `promise`.
 - Bidirectional - channels are bidirectional by default, but can be restricted to write or read only (similar to channels in golang).
-Write, read, and bidirectional channels are convertible between each other, as the shared state type does not change.
 - Synchronization - by default, a writer will wait until someone reads the value.
 Readers and writers are queued in FIFO order.
 Similar to golang channels, it is possible to specify a buffer size; writing is wait-free as long as there is space in the buffer.
 A dynamically sized buffer that is always wait-free for the writer is also available.
 - Channels of `void` - channels that do not send any values and are used only for synchronization are also possible.
 When buffered, the buffer is implemented as a simple counter (and does not allocate even when dynamically sized).
+- It is possible to simultaneously await multiple alternative read / write channel operations, similar to go's `select` statement, see [select](#select).
+This allows e.g. for easy implementation of cancellation / timeouts.

 ### Interface